 Meat often has a higher biological value than most grains, furthering the argument that dogs are carnivorous in nature.

-Some carbs are better for your dog than others.
+Some carbs are better for your dog or cat than others.
 Let’s break down the four types of carbohydrates so that you can see how some carbs are better than others.

 Sugar is a good example of an absorbable carbohydrate.
 You won’t see sugar in the ingredients of any good quality foods, but you may see things like honey, molasses, caramel, and beet pulp.